 Our Academy Leadership Team

-Professor Adrian Miller is the Deputy Vice-President Indigenous Engagement, BHP Chair in Indigenous Engagement and Director of the Centre for Indigenous Health and Equity Research (CIHER) at Central Queensland University.
+Professor Adrian Miller is the Deputy Vice-President Indigenous Engagement, BHP Chair in Indigenous Engagement and Director of the Jawun Research Centre at Central Queensland University.
 During the past 25 years in higher education, he has demonstrated excellence in management, leadership, academic program development, teaching and research.
 This wealth of experience stands him in good stead to provide strategic leadership and vision to the management and growth of the First Nations RHD Academy.

 He is an established Public Health scholar and is known nationally and internationally for his research and leadership in Indigenous and environmental health, infectious diseases, higher education and immunology.
 Professor Miller has won $26M in grants in his career to date and is a recognised expert with the Academy of Sciences.
 His recent national and international publications and outcomes have influenced national and state policies, in particular, national pandemic planning.
 Additionally, he is currently an associate supervisor to three PhD students and mentor to two PhD students.